 As of December 31, 2023, our capacity decreased to an average of 613 daily flights, and we operated approximately 742 daily flights on peak days, representing a decrease of 9.0% of our average capacity compared to December 2022.
 Our domestic demand in December 2023, as measured by RPKs, increased 5.9% compared to December 2022.
-During the first two months of 2024, our domestic capacity and our domestic demand represented approximately 95% and 93%, respectively, of our domestic capacity and our domestic demand growth for our cargo services.
+During the first two months of 2024, our domestic capacity and our domestic demand represented approximately 95% and 93%, respectively, of our domestic capacity and our domestic demand in the same period in 2023.
+Moreover, we expect continued demand growth for our cargo services.

 The rate at which our operations resume and the impact on our revenue depend on many factors, including fluctuations in our fuel costs, especially in the context of the ongoing conflict between Russia and Ukraine, developments relating to global health concerns, the effects of political uncertainty regarding political developments and the policies the new Brazilian federal government may adopt and our ability to increase our capacity in response to increased demand - all of which remain highly uncertain as of the date of this annual report.
 We continue to believe we have the best flexibility and fleet model to respond to demand trends.
 For more information, see "Item 3.
-Key Information-D. Risk Factors- Risks Relating to Brazilian Airline Industry."
+Key Information-D. Risk Factors-Risks Relating to Brazil" and "-Risks Relating to Us and the Brazilian Airline Industry."